-Electroplating solutions are very a complex media to be analyzed as they can consist of a number of constituents, each with unique chemical properties and various concentration levels.
+Electroplating solutions are a very complex media to be analyzed as they can consist of a number of constituents, each with unique chemical properties and various concentration levels.
 By design, the plating bath constituents interact synergistically with each other, posing challenges for electroanalysis, which mimics the plating process.
-One of the analytical challenges is related to the presence of degradation products and other bath contaminants which may affect the plating bath performance.
+One of the major hurdles to fully and quickly characterizing such solutions is to isolate each individual effect and correlate this information to specific component concentrations.
+Another challenge is the degradation of organic breakdown material used to control the plating process or other foreign contaminants that can be dragged in during the substrate pretreatment steps.
+These degradation products and contaminants may have attributes that can affect the reduction and oxidation processes.

 Controlled Potential Method

 - DC Voltammetry: Quantitative information about an analyte is obtained by measuring the direct current as the potential is varied

 - AC Voltammetry: An expansion onto DC voltammetry, by superimposing sinusoidal perturbation(s) on the applied potential waveform we can also gather the resulting alternating current

 - Linear Sweep Voltammetry: A method where the current at the working electrode is measured while the potential between the reference electrode and working electrode is ramped linearly with respect to time

 - Cyclic Voltammetry: Type of DC or AC Voltammetry where the potential is linearly ramped vs. time, when a set potential is reached in a cyclic voltammetric experiment, then potential is ramped in the opposite direction to return to the initial potential

 - Pulse Voltammetry: A derivative of linear sweep voltammetry or staircase voltammetry, with a series of regular voltage pulses superimposed on the potential linear sweep or stair steps